MAIF/nio/manual/src/main/paradox/api.md

 ### Permission

-A *Permission* is a permission for a given authorisation.
+A *Permission* is an actual permission for a given authorisation (ex : "I authorise CompanyX to send me promotional emails").

 ### User